ironpeakservices/ironpeak.be/content/blog/bypassing-apple-mie.md

 +    b.ls  panic
 ```

-Three differences: a useless stack-overlap check is gone, the overflow check moved earlier, and a brand-new per-CPU bound was added.
+Three differences: the buggy stack-area check is gone, the overflow check moved earlier, and a brand-new per-CPU bound was added.
 If that already makes sense to you, skim the rest.
 If not, read on.

 ### The bug, in 60 seconds